Edmonton Eskimos Drops Name, Football Team Latest To Abandon Moniker As Part Of ‘Sweeping Societal Change’

 Now the search for a new name begins, a process that will involve input from casual fans, season ticket holders, and corporate partners alike, CBC reported.

 It’s unclear if anything will be finalized in time for the start of the 2020 season, which was already pushed back from its scheduled June start as a result of the coronavirus pandemic.
-The league tentatively plans to play an abbreviated season with games set to start in September.
+The league tentatively plans to play an abbreviated season, with games set to start in September.